Ashish110110/MLOps/Project/model_monitoring/README.md

 This script will :

-* load target.csv to MongoDB
+* Load target.csv to MongoDB
-* download dataset from MongoDB
+* Download dataset from MongoDB
 * Run Evidently Model Profile and Evidently Report on this data
 * Save Profile data back to MongoDB
 * Save Report to evidently_report_example.html